 Camping is about getting up close and personal with the great outdoors, but all that dirt requires a lot of hand-washing, so set up your own hand-wash station.
 Not only will you save on back-and-forths to the bathroom, but the kids might also even want to wash their hands!
 Check out Making Memories With Your Kids for instructions.

 Keep snacks safe from critters

-The last thing you want at a campsite is open snack boxes, which will surely attract critters.
-Try this ingenious idea from Stockpiling Moms for using creamer containers for the small snacks kids like to munch on.
+The last thing you want at a campsite is open snack boxes that will surely attract critters.
+Try this ingenious idea from Stockpiling Moms that uses upcycled creamer containers for the small snacks kids like to munch on.

 Make a lanyard with cleaning supplies